exweilt/matrix-game-lockstep/README.md

 - Make the Clients freeze at frame 0 waiting for the connection and game to start ✔️
 - Add the Relay Server as separate executable ✔️
 - Add the ENet library ✔️
-- Add Message functionality to allow for Client-Server, Server-Client and Client-Server-Client communication, add message loop handlers to process incoming msgs ❌
+- Add Message functionality to allow for Client-Server, Server-Client and Client-Server-Client communication, add message loop handlers to process incoming msgs ✔️
-- Add Server command to start the game ❌
+- Make Server start the game at some point ✔️
-- Send sampled inputs to other clients ❌
+- Send sampled inputs to other clients ✔️
-- When there are inputs present for the frame for all the players process next Tick() ❌
+- When there are inputs present for the frame for all the players process next Tick() ✔️
-- When there is no sampled inputs for the duration of 1 frame assign Empty List of Actions to the var of Inputs for current frame and send it ❌
+- When there is no sampled inputs for the duration of 1 frame assign Empty List of Actions to the var of Inputs for current frame and send it ✔️
-- Make sure at least some basic Determinism is present ❌
+- Make sure at least some basic Determinism is present ✔️
-- Add buffer for inputs delay to address jitter(i.e. replace the variable string the List of Actions for the current frame with some kind of data struct storing the Lists of Actions for number of frames) ❌
+- Add buffer for inputs delay to address jitter(i.e. replace the variable string the List of Actions for the current frame with some kind of data struct storing the Lists of Actions for number of frames) ✔️
+- Compute checksums of state to detect desyncs ❌
+- Implement most in game controls: building, attacking etc. ❌
+- Ensure rock-solid determinism through controlling FPU + fixed points ❌
+- Make sure game runs smoothly, measure fps in original, bring up fps to 90 and maybe add physics interpolation. ❌
 - Add more fancy functionality to control the flow of the game.
 Allow configuring IP addresses to connect, maps to play etc. ❌

 The rest is from the original repository: